-Regarding the preparation of the final version of IPA III programme 2021-2027 public consultations on draft OP had been initiated in the period January 2022-March 2022.
-Various representatives of regional and municipal administrations, non-governmental organizations, companies, professional organizations, academia, media and other stakeholders from Bulgaria and Turkey took part in the final round of public discussion and public consultations.
+Regarding the preparation of the final version of IPA III programme public consultations had been initiated in the period January-March 2022.
+Various representatives of regional and municipal administrations, non-governmental organizations, companies, professional organizations, academia, media and other stakeholders from Bulgaria and Türkiye took part in the final round of public discussion and public consultations.
 Fruitful discussions were held not only on the final programme draft but also on the most important messages for the future implementation.